 FOGO stands for Food Organics Garden Organics.
-It is a convenient and is an environmentally-friendly way for you to dispose of your organic waste.
+It is a convenient and environmentally-friendly way for you to dispose of your organic waste.

 FOGO collection services began on Monday 3 February 2020.
 This means that: